sinjie2008/Foundational-Electronics-Core-Systems/docs/api.md

 }
 ```
 - **Behaviour**:
-  - Hierarchy is rebuilt/merged: categories and series are created when missing and pruned when absent from the CSV.
+  - Hierarchy is rebuilt/merged: categories are created from every path segment except the last, the final segment becomes/updates the series, and nodes not referenced are pruned.
-  - Series metadata values are synchronised from `series_meta.<field_key>` columns (definition rows auto-created if missing).
+  - Attribute definitions are generated for every attribute header (column index ≥ 2) if the series lacks them; headers are stored verbatim as `field_key` and scoped to `product_attribute`.
-  - Products are updated (by SKU) or created; custom fields are synchronised by `product.<field_key>` columns with scope enforcement.
+  - Products are updated/created by using the `product_name` value as both SKU and name; custom field values are synchronized column-by-column using the preserved header order.
   - Uploaded files are archived with timestamped filenames.
 - **Errors**:
     - `CSV_REQUIRED`